AdobeDocs/workfront.en/help/quicksilver/maestro/architecture-and-fields/delete-record-types.md

 ---
 title: Delete record types
 description: You can delete operational record types or taxonomy record types when they are no longer relevant.
 hidefromtoc: yes
 hide: yes
 recommendations: noDisplay, noCatalog
+exl-id: 50ef4ada-316e-4ca5-83fc-21a871bfeae2
 ---
 <!--udpate the metadata with real information when making this avilable in TOC and in the left nav:
 ---
 title: Delete record types